jjburton/cgmTools/mayaTools/cgm/docs/knowledge.rst

 Reloading a ui from a menu crashes maya
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Props to `Charles Wardlaw <http://sugarandcyanide.com/blog/>`_ for help on this.
 This stems from maya changing the way things work and what worked from 2011-2016 broke.
-However there"s a pretty simple fix.
+However there's a pretty simple fix.

     * Changing my previous ``c = lambda *a:self.reload()`` to ``c = lambda *a:mc.evalDeferred(self.reload,lp=True)`` resolved it.